Choosing and buying the best luggage

 Suitcases with expandable compartments are a good option for travellers who switch between shorter and longer, winter and summer holidays, when the amount of baggage you take may vary.

 There are no standard measurements used to classify medium and large suitcases.
-If you're after a slightly smaller or larger case than those in our luggage reviews you can expect durability results of large and medium suitcases within the same range to be similar, but ease-of-use ratings are more susceptible to change.
+If you're after a slightly smaller or larger case than those in our guide you can expect durability results of large and medium suitcases within the same range to be similar, but ease-of-use ratings are more susceptible to change.

 We would, however, expect less variance in ease-of-use if downsizing from a large case to a medium-sized version within the same suitcase range, as opposed to going up in size.
-For smaller carry-on luggage, it’s best to read our dedicated hand luggage reviews which is tailored to these smaller suitcases.

 Does the suitcases trolley handle affect comfort?